How to Get Your Home Back After a Tax Sale: Redeem It or Pursue Legal Options

 In most states, delinquent taxpayers get a set amount of time, called a "redemption period" after a tax sale to reclaim the home by paying the buyer the amount paid at the sale or paying the taxes owed, plus interest, penalties, and costs.
 But in some states, the redemption period occurs before the sale.

-Exactly how long the redemption period lasts varies from state to state; one year to three years is typical.
-In some states, though, the time frame is much shorter.
+Exactly how long the redemption period lasts varies from state to state, but one to three years is typical.
+In some states, the time frame is much shorter.
+And in some states, the redemption period happens before the sale.

 Usually, the homeowner gets the right to live in the home during the redemption period.